JanRou/Elis/README.md

 * Entity Framework Core 8 (EF) - to code less SQL and make it easier to handle database migrations,
 * MediatR - to decouple GQL resolvers call from application behaviour,
 * AutoMapper - to make it easier to map betweeen dto's and dao's crossing layers,
-* Swagger - for CQL and a health endpoint,
+* Swagger - for GQL and a health endpoint,
 * Postgres SQL database - to use a SQL database for free with npgsql as ODBC and EF Core driver,
 * Angular - to learn how to integrate a GQL backend,
 * Python - to learn how a python script intefaces to a GQL backend,